hauler-dev/hauler-docs/docs/hauler-usage/store/serve/fileserver.md

   hauler store serve fileserver [flags]

 Flags:
+      --basic-auth string         (EXPERIMENTAL) (Optional) Location of the htpasswd file to use for basic authentication --basic-auth-realm string   (EXPERIMENTAL) (Optional) Realm to use for basic authentication (default "hauler-fileserver")
-      --directory string   (Optional) Directory to use for backend.
-Defaults to $PWD/fileserver (default "fileserver") -h, --help               help for fileserver
+      --directory string          (Optional) Directory to use for backend. (defaults to $PWD/fileserver) (default "fileserver")
-  -p, --port int           (Optional) Set the port to use for incoming connections (default 8080)
+  -h, --help                      help for fileserver -p, --port int                  (Optional) Set the port to use for incoming connections (default 8080)
       --timeout int               (Optional) Timeout duration for HTTP Requests in seconds for both reads/writes (default 60) --tls-cert string           (Optional) Location of the TLS Certificate to use for server authenication --tls-key string            (Optional) Location of the TLS Key to use for server authenication

 Global Flags:
       --audit-level string     Set the audit logging level (none, standard, verbose) (defaults standard)